kunal10/paxos/src/ReadMe.txt

 A) Commands to run:

+# We have changed the timeout for a test case in tester.py to 200s.
+If you are
+# not using the modified tester.py in our source code, please change the timeout
+# from 10s to 200s.

 # Assuming that you are in paxos directory obtained by unzipping the zip file.
 cd src